generation-org/jwd-js-assessment/README.md

 2) Add an Event listener for the submit button, which will display the score and highlight the correct answers when the button is clicked

-3) Reset the page when the reset button is clicked
+3) Reset the page (remove the questions from the UI) when the reset button is clicked

-4) Add a countdown timer - when the time is up, end the quiz and display the score
+4) Add a countdown timer - when the time is up, end the quiz, display the score and highlight the correct answers

 When you have finished, upload your work to GitHub and share the link on Canvas